 - Increased rice yields and decreased rodenticide applications through implementation of a trap-barrier system involving metal traps and plastic barriers to prevent rodents from entering fields.

 - Advance the knowledge of rice IPM technologies appropriately designed for Cambodian rice production systems.

-- Develop an effective communication system involving all stakeholders in rice production to support the participatory development and scaling out of successful IPM technologies.
+- Develop an effective communication system, with diverse information pathways and involving all stakeholders in rice production, to support the participatory development and scaling up of successful IPM technologies.

-- Empower Cambodian rice value chain actors (agricultural input suppliers, distributors, producers) together with public extension and research institutions to conduct effective rice IPM research and extension programming.
+- Empower Cambodian rice value chain actors (agricultural input suppliers, service providers, youth, distributors, producers) together with public extension and research institutions to conduct effective rice IPM research and development activities.

 - Provide information and capacity building for policy reform that will support rice IPM practices.

 - Implement strategies that ensure efficient monitoring, impact assessment, and gender equity of the project.

 - Pay close attention in ensuring gender parity among recipients of educational offerings.